 - UnitingCare has been gradually transforming its passenger fleet to smaller and more eco-friendly vehicles—in 2018, 40% of our fleet are hybrid vehicles, avoiding over 460,000 litres of fuel and 1,000 tCO2e per year.

-- New recycling streams have been introduced at two of our hospitals—St Stephens and St Andrews War Memorial Hospital—which are now diverting PVC (e.g. IV bags) and compression stockings from landfill.
+- New niche recycling streams continue to be rolled out at our hospitals, which are now diverting PVC (e.g. IV bags), expired medical consumables, batteries, x-rays, kimguard, and compression stockings from landfill.

 - Waste audits have been conducted at our largest hospitals, to understand our waste profile and identify improvement priorities and strategies.